X612/CS50-Week1/README.md

-# CS50 Week 2
+# CS50 Week 1

-This repository contains my solutions for **Week 2** of Harvard's CS50x: Introduction to Computer Science.
+This repository contains my solutions for **Week 1** of Harvard's CS50x: Introduction to Computer Science.

 ## 📚 Overview

-In Week 2, I expanded my understanding of C by working with arrays, strings, and character manipulation.
-I also learned how to validate input and process text using command-line arguments.

-Topics covered include:
+In Week 1, I learned the fundamentals of programming in C, including:

-- Arrays
+- Variables
-- Strings
+- Data types
-- Character manipulation
+- Conditionals
-- ASCII
+- Loops
-- `ctype.h`
+- Functions
-- Command-line arguments (`argc`, `argv`)
-- Input validation
+- Basic algorithms

 ## 📂 Completed Problems

-### 🎮 Scrabble
-Calculates and compares the Scrabble scores of two words using letter values.

-### 📖 Readability
+### 👋 Hello
-Analyzes a text and determines its reading grade level using the Coleman-Liau index.
+A simple program that introduces user input and output in C.

+### 🧱 Mario (More)
+Prints a double half-pyramid of a specified height using nested loops.

-### 🔐 Substitution
+### 💳 Credit
-Encrypts text using a substitution cipher with a user-provided key while validating the key's correctness.
+Implements the Luhn algorithm to validate credit card numbers and identify whether they are American Express, Mastercard, Visa, or INVALID.

 ## 🛠️ Language